US sanctions have a weak spot: tiny allies like Latvia

 Latvia has come into focus as a potential weak link in the West’s banking system as the U.S. and EU increasingly rely on financial sanctions as a weapon in their diplomatic spats — with North Korea, but also Russia and Syria, among others.
 After a slew of accusations of high-level corruption, Latvia is now trying to appease its U.S. and European allies and drastically reform its financial sector.

-Latvian Prime Minister Maris Kucinskis told The Associated Press in a recent interview that his country “cannot afford to have any uncontrolled money flows from the countries which have to be constantly monitored in order to avoid meddling or influence.”
+Prime Minister Maris Kucinskis told The Associated Press in an interview that the tiny Baltic state “cannot afford to have any uncontrolled money flows from the countries which have to be constantly monitored in order to avoid meddling or influence.”

 Most Read Business Stories